Personal trainers help others to achieve their fitness goals. It's an ideal career for anyone who is passionate about staying healthy

 - awareness and understanding of safeguarding practice and policy

 - problem solving and stress management skills

 With growing numbers of people entering the fitness industry, it's advisable to get as much relevant work experience as possible.
-This will not only provide you with the opportunity to obtain a deeper knowledge and understanding of the industry but, it will also give you a chance to do some essential networking with other fitness professionals as well as getting your face seen by future potential clients.
+This will not only provide the opportunity to obtain a deeper knowledge and understanding of the industry, but it will also give you a chance to do some essential networking with other fitness professionals as well as getting your face seen by potential clients.

 Although it's possible to start a training course or apprenticeship to become a personal trainer with no prior relevant experience, many employers, as well as prospective clients, will expect you to have acquired relevant, active experience in the fitness sector.

-As a personal trainer, there are a number of different types of employer you could work for.
+There are different types of employer you could work for.
 These include: